 Is chocolate babka a bread or cake?

-Despite how sweet it is, chocolate babka is indeed a bread and not a cake.
-That said, some recipes pack more of the chocolate filling in and are adorned with chocolate chip or streusel toppings, making them much sweeter and more decadent.
+Despite how sweet it is, chocolate babka is a bread and not a cake.
+However, some babkas do have more filling and toppings, making them even sweeter.

 Is chocolate babka served warm or cold?

-Chocolate babka can be served warm or cold – it’s really up to preference.
+Chocolate babka can be served warm or cold – it’s up to your preference.
 Eat it straight out of the oven or allow it to cool down and serve it as a pastry.

 Are challah and babka the same?

-Both challah and babka have similar dough ingredients that are egg-heavy.
+Challah and babka have similar doughs that are egg-heavy.
 The main difference between the two is that challah is made with oil while babka is made with butter.

 Is chocolate babka breakfast or dessert?

-You can have chocolate babka for either breakfast or dessert.
+Chocolate babka is great for both breakfast and dessert.
 If you’re having it at breakfast, pair it with coffee or tea.
 If you’re eating it for dessert, warm it up and serve it with a scoop of vanilla ice cream on top.

 What is the difference between babka and brioche?